botlabs-gg/yagpdb-docs-v2/content/learn/advanced/custom-interactions/parsing-an-interaction.md

 option, then the second option, the `.Values` slice will be `["first", "third", "second"]`.
 Of course, when you set your menu to allow only one selection, this need not be a concern, as `.Values` will only ever contain one value.

-Let us consider a select menu with several options for Uno cards, which the user can select only one of.
+Let us consider a select menu with several options for Uno cards, where the user can choose only one card.
 We will have to verify that the user selected a valid option, that is, same color or same number.
 To simplify, we do not consider wildcards here.
 Our code could look similar to the following listing.

 ```yag